 - All Documents, Last Imported, or My Folders > Not in Folder – Delete: delete the references and move them to the Deleted tab (trash).

-- Deleted (trash) – Empty Trash, Delete Selected: Purge (permanently remove) references from RefWorks, along with all of their associated uploaded citations (if any).
+- Deleted (trash) – Empty Trash, Delete Selected: Purge (permanently remove) references from RefWorks, along with their associated uploaded files (if any).

 - Undo (Deleted tab only) – Restore deleted references and remove them from the Deleted tab.

 - Add Tags – Add or remove tags from references.
 See Organizing References by Tags.

 - Tools – Opens a menu with the following actions: